Bylaws of the Board of Regents

 - Reimbursement of Regents’ Expenses and Compensation

-The reimbursement of Regents’ expenses incurred while conducting the official business of the University System of Georgia shall be made according to The Board of Regents’ Guidelines for Reimbursement of Regents’ Expenses.
+The reimbursement of Regents’ expenses incurred while conducting the official business of the University System of Georgia shall be made according to applicable laws and University System of Georgia guidelines.

 Members of the Board shall not accept gifts, honoraria, or other forms of compensation from University System institutions or cooperative organizations for speaking or other activities at events sponsored by University System institutions.

 The Board shall meet at least eight times per year unless the press of business demands more, on dates determined by the Chair and the Chancellor and approved by the Board.
 To the extent possible and as determined by the Chair, two of the Board’s regular meetings each year should be held on campuses of University System institutions.

 - Special Meetings

 Special meetings of the Board of Regents may be called for any purpose by the Chair or by the Vice Chair if the Chair for any cause cannot act.
 Special meetings may also be called if at least two-thirds of the members of the Board notify the Chancellor and/or the Secretary to the Board of the need for a meeting.
 The requests shall state the purpose of the proposed meeting.
 Business transacted at all special meetings shall be confined to the subjects stated in the call.

 The Secretary to the Board shall give each member of the Board at least five days’ notice of regular meetings of the Board and to the extent possible will publish the dates and locations of each regular meeting of the Board at the beginning of the calendar year.

 The Chair and/or the Secretary to the Board shall give notice of special meetings to each member of the Board as far in advance as possible.